zydou/arti/doc/dev/notes/relay-tasks.md

   This could be a "background task" but requires read access to a lot of history.

-  This goes back to the famous possible "global state" mentionned at the beginning.
+  This goes back to the famous possible "global state" mentioned at the beginning.
 As we start designing our stats and history (7), we'll know more on how to proceed with this task so at the moment, this is low priority.
   Still many open questions.